Sitting cross-legged on the floor helps maintain lower body strength, keeping the spine aligned and healthier.

 Increased flexibility

-Sitting cross-legged on the floor stretches the muscles in your knees, hips and ankles.
-This makes everyday movements easier, builds strength and flexibility and reduces the risk of muscle strain and injury.
+When you sit cross-legged on the floor, the muscles in your knees, hips, and ankles are stretched.
+This makes everyday movements easier, builds strength and flexibility, and reduces the risk of muscle strain and injury.

 Live longer

-According to a 2016 study by Pennsylvania State University, people who can stand up from a cross-legged position (Sukhasana or Padmasana) sitting on the floor without any support are more likely to live longer.
-Scientists explain that this position requires a lot of strength and it creates flexibility to stand up from that position.
+According to a 2016 study by Pennsylvania State University (USA), people who sat on the floor in a cross-legged position (Sukhasana or Padmasana) and could stand up without any support were more likely to live longer.
+Scientists explained that this position requires a lot of strength and it creates flexibility to stand up from that position.

 More muscle activity